 But there was a moment of surprise, of possibilities, a moment of change in public space that showed you that conflicts can only be solved together.
 A touch of how it could be.

-Elke aus dem Moore, head of the ifa Gallery, wrote the following about the evening: »The last real surprise in Stuttgart was the opening of LOTTE, a tiny ex-electrical store that is managed by students from different universities with an interdisciplinary program.
+Elke aus dem Moore, head of the arts department of ifa (Institut für Auslandsbeziehungen) at that time, wrote the following about the evening: »The last real surprise in Stuttgart was the opening of LOTTE, a tiny ex-electrical store that is managed by students from different universities with an interdisciplinary program.
 At the opening, a few hundred people were standing on the street and blocking the route for Bus 42 – wholly unintentionally, full of summer cheer … It was an unintended intervention into public space that created new connections.
 The spontaneous disorder of a routinized situation that had to be debated and shaped with each new bus in another way … nobody had had this intention, neither the organizers nor the visitors.
 But there was a moment of surprise, of possibilities, a moment of change in public space that showed you that conflicts can only be solved together.
 A touch of how it could be.
 A moment of utopia. «

 In other cities, this might not sound exciting, but this was apparently not the case in Stuttgart.
 The city, one of the biggest industry cities in Germany, is known for its strong economy.
 Stuttgart’s high culture scene is also flourishing, especially opera and ballet.
 There are well-established universities for art, film, humanities as well as architecture and graphic design.
 However, most students leave Stuttgart after their studies because they do not identify with the city.
 The possibility of identifying with the city lies in the subculture.
 For the population of a city, this feeling stems from a certain lack of quality of life, but for an artist, it is not only a question of quality but also and above all of being in an economically precarious situation.
 Because supporting the non-commercial scene does not pay off for the city economically, the city does not realize the possibilities of this scene.
 I think the potential of a subculture that might seem brief and temporary at the beginning is in the end continually beneficial for the creative atmosphere and energy of an urban space and its population.